Governance Structure

 In 2011, the G20 called on the FSB to take the lead in developing recommendations for a global LEI and a supporting governance structure.

-The related FSB recommendations endorsed by the G20 in 2012 led to the development of the Global LEI System that provides unique identification of legal entities participating in financial transactions across the globe.
+The related FSB recommendations endorsed by the G20 in 2012 led to the development of the Global LEI System, which provides a unique identifier for legal entities participating in financial transactions and other official interactions worldwide.

 The FSB recommended the creation of the Regulatory Oversight Committee (ROC) to the G20, which subsequently endorsed the creation of the ROC to uphold the governance principles of the Global LEI System.